ember-cli/ember-try/README.md

 ### `ember try:each`

-This command will run `ember test` or the configured command with each scenario's specified in the config and exit appropriately.
+This command will run `npm test` or the configured command with each scenario's specified in the config and exit appropriately.

 This command is especially useful to use on CI to test against multiple `ember` versions.